Teaching English to Speakers of Other Languages (TESOL) - with optional specialism (MSc, PGDip, PGCert) January 2025 entry

 Modules

 The modules in this programme have varying methods of delivery and assessment.
-For more details about each module, including weekly contact hours, teaching methods and assessment, please see the latest module catalogue, which is for the 2024-2025 academic year.
-Some elements may be subject to change for January 2025 entry.
+For more details about each module, including weekly contact hours, teaching methods and assessment, please see the latest module catalogue.
+The modules listed are indicative, there is no guarantee they will run for January 2025 entry, and some elements may be subject to change.

 The following modules are compulsory for those on the MSc and PGDip programmes.
-If you are studying for the PGCert, you can choose any four modules from this list or from the optional module list.
+If you are studying for the PGCert, you can choose any four modules from this list or from the optional module list (if you are taking the PGCert with a specialism, one of your modules must be related to the specialism).

-Action Research and Reflection for Education Practitioners: This module provides a learning experience in which students can reflect on concepts and theories they have studied in the past and connect them with individual educational contexts.
-The module explores the combined value of reflection and action research, providing a means for educational practitioners to understand their educational contexts and to plan responses to challenges in these contexts.
+Action Research and Reflection for Education Practitioners: provides a learning experience in which students can reflect on concepts and theories they have studied in the past and connect them with individual educational contexts and explores the combined value of reflection and action research, providing a means for educational practitioners to understand their educational contexts and to plan responses to challenges in these contexts.

-Education and Researching: Students will learn about different research methodologies and critically evaluate quantitative, qualitative and mixed method approaches.
-It will help students understand the features of a rigorous research question in English Language Teaching and International Education, as well as consider how to design, pilot and reflect on the effectiveness of different data collection instruments.
+Education and Researching: explores different research methodologies and critically evaluates quantitative, qualitative and mixed method approaches, helping students to understand the features of a rigorous research question in English Language Teaching and International Education, as well as consider how to design, pilot and reflect on the effectiveness of different data collection instruments.
 Students will be taught, and given the opportunity to practise, different approaches to data analysis.
 The module will also include guidance and discussion on the different ethical considerations when conducting classroom-based research, as well as the important stages in writing up the dissertation.

-Technology for Teaching: This module introduces students to the principal theories, concepts and practices of technology in language education.
-The key focus is on the application of technology, and students will examine various classroom and online uses.
-Participants will critically consider the role and purpose of various modes of technology in education in a wide range of settings.
-Students will be encouraged to identify and conceptualise problems within their own professional contexts, and develop creative and informed responses which utilise technology.
-Students will also develop project management and communication skills.
+Technology for Teaching: introduces you to the principle theories, concepts and practices of technology in language education.
+You will be able to critically consider the role and purpose of various modes of technology in education in a wide range of settings to identify and conceptualise problems within your own professional contexts.

 Optional modules are subject to change each year and require a minimum number of participants to be offered.
-Some modules may only allow a limited number of students.
+Some modules may only allow limited numbers of students.
+See the University’s position on curriculum development.

 Only those on the MSc programme are required to submit a dissertation.